 The Wandawega Dining Hall that served its last meal over 60 years ago reopens its doors.
 This little spot is coming back to life with the local best as well as star chefs from Chicago and beyond.

-From 1925-1961, Wandawega Lake Resort served 3 meals a day in the dining hall of our original main lodge for guests.
+Up until 1961, Wandawega Lake Resort served 3 meals a day in the dining hall of our original main lodge for guests.
 When we bought camp, we found all the original tables, chairs, and hoards of serverware from its restaurant days.

 Following is the story which is written on every placemat: